lorenzodona/CRYSTAL_composites/README.md

 The corresponding r<sup>2</sup>SCAN-based composite methods in their pure and hybrid HF/DFT variants have been developed in combination with double-ζ (sol-def2-mSVP) and triple-ζ (pob-TZVP-rev2) quality basis sets specifically adapted to solids and augmented with the well established gCP and D3(BJ) corrections.

 This demo version of the CRYSTAL code is limited to 12 atoms and can be run in serial mode.
-The repository also contains the source code with the semi-empirical corrections exploited by these methods along with some input cases.
+The repository also contains the source code developed by us for computing the semi-empirical corrections exploited by these methods along with some input examples.

 Additional details can be found in the relative sections below.